Bratmobile: 1991–1994: Pottymouth and breakup

+On May 7, 1994, under the backdrop of intense media scrutiny and inner pressures within the Riot Grrrl movement, Bratmobile infamously broke up onstage at the Thread Waxing Space in New York City.
+With the members of Bratmobile already stressed from a lack of practice and having to perform in front of several high-profile individuals, several women in the audience stole the band's microphone to accuse a male audience member of assault whilst also criticizing Bratmobile's failure to provide a safe space, thereby "[stopping] the show for a span of time at least as long as [the band] eventually played", according to Spin journalist Ann Powers.
+Wolfe said: "All of a sudden not only was I supposed to serve as talent that night, I was also supposed to serve as club manager and security! [...] everybody was screaming at each other.
+It was like slapstick comedy or some kind of crazy performance art, and we just broke up".

 1994–1999: Hiatus

 After the break-up, Molly Neuman moved to the San Francisco Bay Area and began working at East Bay punk record label Lookout!
 Records.
 She also played in The PeeChees and The Frumpies.
-Allison Wolfe moved to Washington, D.C, and she and Maryland-based Erin Smith started a new band together called Cold Cold Hearts.
+Allison Wolfe moved to Washington, D.C., and she and Maryland-based Erin Smith started a new band together called Cold Cold Hearts.
 Wolfe has also been active in feminism and activism.

 1999–2003: Reformation and second breakup

 In 1999, the band decided to reunite for a low-key show in Oakland's Stork Club and the band was relaunched to go on tour with Sleater-Kinney.

 In 2000, Bratmobile released their second full-length studio album, Ladies, Women and Girls.
-The album was critically acclaimed and earned Bratmobile new fans as they toured with Sleater-Kinney, The Donnas, The Locust, among others.
+The album was well-received by critics and earned Bratmobile new fans as they toured with Sleater-Kinney, The Donnas, The Locust, among others.
 Ladies, Women and Girls was released on Neuman's Lookout!
 Records and produced by Tim Green of Nation of Ulysses and The Fucking Champs.
 Jon Nikki (Prima Donnas, Gene Defcon, Mocket, Sarah Dougher, Sir, Puce Moment) added guitar, bass and keyboard parts to the minimal Brat sound.

 On May 7, 2002, Bratmobile released their third album, Girls Get Busy.
 On Girls Get Busy, Audrey Marrs, (Mocket, Gene Defcon) added keyboards that gave the album its distinctive new sound.
 Marty Violence (Young Pioneers) also contributed bass.

 After dedicating most of 2002 and 2003 to promoting Girls Get Busy via touring, each of the principal members went back to do other things.
 While the band didn't formally break up, Allison Wolfe did post a message on January 30, 2004, in the Bratmobile message board concerning the status of the band: